Gluten Free Quiche Lorraine

 I want an adult cereal with great flavor, texture and fiber.
 So, after 2 years of choking down sugary cardboard flakes I decided to try making my own.
 Why not?
 I began by thinking about my favorite cereals “BC” (before Celiac!).
 What did I like about them?
 Not too sweet, great chew, whole grains and seeds.
 I started brainstorming grain combinations that I thought would be tasty and got to work.

 The result, my first homemade, from scratch gluten free cereal!
 I tasted the crunchy flakes and thought, this is what I’ve been missing.
-My husband gave them a thumbs up as well, and we could hardly wait for breakfast.
-I wondered if the flakes would get soggy but no, they stayed crispy in milk as well as any of the box brands.
+While I waited impatiently for breakfast, I wondered if the flakes would get soggy in milk but no, they stayed crispy as well as any of the box brands.

 Now I can hear you groaning, you make your own cereal, really?
 Let’s be honest friends, this wasn’t hard to do.
 Making the dough was simple.
 Spreading it out in a thin layer took some patience but I got through it quickly.
 The oven did the rest.